marco262/my_wiki/data/class/path-of-the-totem-warrior.md

 **Bear.** While raging, you have resistance to all damage except psychic damage.
 The spirit of the bear makes you tough enough to stand up to any punishment.

-**Eagle.** While you're raging and aren’t wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a bonus action on your turn.
+**Eagle.** While you're raging and aren't wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a bonus action on your turn.
 The spirit of the eagle makes you into a predator who can weave through the fray with ease.

 **Elk.**[((bibcite scag))] While you're raging and aren't wearing heavy armor, your walking speed increases by 15 feet.
 The spirit of the elk makes you extraordinarily swift.